Reset Windows 10 PC and Keep My Files

 When you use Windows 10 reset PC and keep files, there’s a chance that you run into trouble and fail to complete the operation properly.
 In this case, you can refer to following posts.

-With the system image you can easily restore your system to the latest normal state instead of performing a factory resetting, as thus all the data included in the image will stay perfectly safe.
+If you want to keep everything on the system partition, the easiest way is to back up system partitions directly, i.e. create a system image.
+With it, you can easily restore your system to the latest normal state instead of performing a factory resetting, as thus all the data included in the image will stay perfectly safe.

-Given these circumstances, I’d prefer to complet it with a powerful backup & restore program, the freeware AOMEI Backupper Standard is an example.
+Since Backup and Restore (Windows 7) may fail for a variety of reasons, and it does not supports schedule backup to keep the system image up-to-date, I’d prefer to complete it with a powerful backup & restore program, the freeware AOMEI Backupper Standard is an example.

 It works on all Windows PCs and enables you to back up file/folder/partition/system/disk.
 So you can backup important data before resetting Windows 10, or directly backup & restore the OS to solve system problems.

 There’s schedule option to set up automatic backup on regular basis, thus you don’t bother to set up system backup task every single time, and can easily restore system to the latest normal date.